Managing PAT Testing in the Workplace

 Outsourcing PAT Testing

 Outsourcing can be efficient, but you still need to define what “good” looks like.
 Agree scope (what is included/excluded), site access arrangements, how failures are handled, the format of records, and how items are labelled.
+If you want a practical checklist of what to agree in advance (including records, labels, failed items and charging by “item”), see our guide to outsourcing PAT testing.
 Make sure the contractor understands your locations, environments and any site-specific rules.

 In-House PAT Testing